mrsimpson/slides-data-in-motion/slides.md

 But we don't often talk about **mutability** of the things that this data describes.

 [click]
 There is data which is residual.
 Like master data, but also business data such as a sales order.
 Or a document.
-Even a simulation which may be performed virtual can be considered restful.
-It is getting created , some perform updates and then it's mostly read.
+Even a simulation which may be performed virtually can be considered restful.
+It is getting created, some perform updates and then it's mostly read.

 [click]
 On the other hand, even a change of perspective may put another aspect of the data into focus: How does this data change?
-If we need to provide an audit trail for master data or collaboration on documents, it may absolutely make sense to consider the **event that triggers a change** as primary subject of an application.
+If we need to provide an audit trail for master data or collaboration on documents, it may absolutely make sense to consider the **event that triggers a change** as the primary subject of an application.
 -->

 ---